weew/kernel/readme.md

 ### Booting

 On boot, all service providers will be booted.
-This is a good place to setup you provider and do your work.
+This is a good place to setup your provider and do some work.

 ```php
 $kernel->boot();